A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Influence of mmWave channels

 \subsubsection{Blockage}

-The effect of any obstacles such as human bodies, walls, foliage etc is higher for \acp{mmw} as they cannot penetrate them.
-Thus, these blockages need to be modelled in the link budget itself.
-The effect of the blockage is not only on the total received power but also on the angle or power of multipath due to varying sizes, positions and directions of the blocking object/human.
-Localizing the position of the \ac{ue} with respect to these blockage sources becomes onerous especially in a dynamic setting.
+\acp{mmw} cannot penetrate obstacles such as human bodies, walls, foliage, etc. Thus, these blockage sources need to be modelled in the link budget itself.
+One such characterization study is found in~\cite{fuschini2016item}, which measured power loss (in dB) when 70-GHz \ac{mmw} signals propagate through a brick wall, a PC monitor, and book shelves.
+Blockage does not affect just the total received power but also the angle or power of multipath signal components, due to varying sizes, positions and directions of the blocking object/human.
+Localizing the position of the \ac{ue} with respect to these blockage sources becomes onerous, especially in a dynamic setting.